Insider Selling: Moderna, Inc. (NASDAQ:MRNA) Insider Sells 5,000 Shares of Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the stock in a transaction that occurred on Friday, August 13th.
-The stock was sold at an average price of $405.00, for a total transaction of $2,025,000.00.
-Following the transaction, the insider now directly owns 5,000 shares of the company’s stock, valued at approximately $2,025,000.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the stock in a transaction on Wednesday, August 18th.
+The stock was sold at an average price of $407.00, for a total value of $2,035,000.00.
+Following the completion of the sale, the insider now owns 5,000 shares in the company, valued at approximately $2,035,000.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

 Juan Andres also recently made the following trade(s):